GeethanjaliM25/Agentic_AI/README.md

 * 🔍 Analyze inputs and make decisions
 * 🛠️ Utilize external tools and services
 * 🔄 Continuously improve based on feedback
-* 🤝 Coordinate with humans or other agents
+* 🤝 Coordinate with humans or other agents.

 These systems are widely used in automation, research, and intelligent workflow design.